 As seems to be the case every year, hitting the final sponsorship target became very stressful as the conference approached.
 More late additions to the list of sponsors helped, and some very generous increases in the amounts already pledged from a couple of our sponsors made the difference - thanks!
-Our first budget estimate the conference we hit our target and went over it.
+Our first budget estimate was thankfully also too high, so (just!) before a UK bank account in the name of DebConf 7, the conference we hit our target and went over it. and to close it when done.
+To do this, a limited